iggnas/service-list-builder/README.md

 # Usage and Program Logic

--    Download files from bin folder
+-    Download files from releases

 -    Open lists.ini in a text editor